Brauckhoff/biopixR/README.md

 install.packages("biopixR")
 ```

-or try the latest version of biopixR:
+or try the latest version of `biopixR`:

 ```{r}
 install.packages("devtools")